NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

  - OpenSCAP: Automated compliance checks using SCAP standards.
 Security Content Automation Protocol (SCAP) is a National Institute of Standards and Technology (NIST) framework of interoperable specifications that standardizes the format of security data to automate vulnerability management, configuration assessment, and policy compliance.

  - CIS-CAT (Center for Internet Security – Configuration Assessment Tool): CIS benchmark scanning.
-Checks an operating system or application’s configuration and compares it against CIS security hardening benchmarks.
+Checks an operating system or application's configuration and compares it against CIS security hardening benchmarks.
 E.g.: Does this system follow recommended security hardening settings?
 ---
 #### System Threads and Incident Response